greemjellyfish/Hae-Nyeo-Spa-on-Demand/README.md

-# Hae Nyeo Spa on Demand
+# Hae Nyeo Spa at Home
-Hae Nyeo Spa on Demand is a full-stack web application where users can make an appointment to get spa service and have the technician come to your door.
+Hae Nyeo Spa at home/on-demand is a full-stack web application where users can make an appointment to get spa service and have the technician come to your door.

-We bring a nail therapist to you.
-It’s an airbnb for nail treatment on demand web application.
+# Getting started
+1. Install the Rails backend
+2.
+3.
+4. Install all dependencies
+5.

 # Features
-Asynchronous fetches
+### Asynchronous fetches
-pulls in treatment data from the Rails backend API
+* pulls in treatment data from the Rails backend API

 ### CRUD Operations
 * C: Clients can make an appointment